getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 ## Page File

 Within the page folder, we can create the actual page file.
 The filename should end with `.md` to indicate that it is a Markdown formatted file.
-Technically, it is markdown with YAML front matter, which sounds impressive but really is not a big deal at all.
+Technically, it is markdown with YAML frontmatter, which sounds impressive but really is not a big deal at all.
 We will cover the details of the file structure soon.

 The important thing to understand is the name of the file directly references the name of the theme's template file that will be used to render.
 The standard name for the main template file is **default**, so the file would be named `default.md`.